hikettei/hikettei/README.md

 ### hikettei🌙

 High school student in Japan with a deep love for Common Lisp and Deep Learning Compilers.
+Currently I am working as an AI Engineer on Neural Network Quantization, Compilers, etc.

 ```lisp
 (make-instance 'hikettei